behumanist/WindyReport/README.md

 ## Deployment

 This project is deployed on Firebase at [https://windyweatherreport.web.app/](https://windyweatherreport.web.app/).

-Please note that the page uses HTTP instead of HTTPS.
+Please note that the page uses HTTP requests instead of HTTPS.
 If the content is blocked due to browser settings, allow insecure content by following these steps:

-- **If the weather search is not working:**
   - Click on the shield icon in the address bar.
   - Select "Load unsafe scripts" or similar options to allow insecure content.